NeutroniumCore/Neutronium/Documentation/Content/Migrate_from_0_6_to_version_1_0.md

 ## Breaking changes
 * `ISimpleCommand` signature changed.
 You should migrate to wether `ISimpleCommand<T>` or `ISimpleCommand` is no argument needs to be passed.
 Complete details [here](./MVVMComponents.md)

+* Using vue mixins

+* Updating existing View created with vue-cli `neutronium-vue`

 ## Vue scripts